 6.4.
-The role of education and training in the EU's post-2010 strategy
+The role of education and training in the EU's post-2010 strategy (EU 2020')

-Investment in education and training is crucial as a way out of the economic crisis, both as part of long-term structural reforms and to lessen its immediate social impact.
+Targeted increases in investment in education and training at both national and European levels are crucial as a way out of the economic crisis, both as part of long-term structural reforms and to lessen its immediate social impact.
 More than ever Europe's success in global competition is dependent on its skills and innovation capacities and a swift transition to a low-carbon, knowledge-based economy.